Possible Symptoms for Eczema

 Many people with eczema also suffer from food allergies.
 If a person is exposed to the food to which they are allergic, it can trigger an eczema outbreak.
 Children with food allergies can be more susceptible to eczema.

 Other forms of allergies can also trigger eczema.
 People with seasonal allergies or hay fever often experience eczema outbreaks.
 Their eczema symptoms are usually worse when the pollen count is high; however, when the pollen count is low, their eczema symptoms may disappear altogether.

 4. Allergic contact dermatitis

 Some cases of eczema are triggered by an allergic reaction to certain fabrics, soaps, fragrances, cosmetics, or jewelry.
-Direct contact with these items can cause eczema symptoms in these individuals.
+Direct contact with these items can cause eczema and dermatitis symptoms in these individuals.

 5 Ways to Prevent Eczema

 If you suspect that your eczema may be linked to an allergic reaction, an allergist, who specializes in treating allergic conditions, can help.
 Your allergist can perform special tests to find out allergies you may have to certain substances.
 Avoiding these substances can help reduce your eczema symptoms.